How it works

 We watch the tape.

 Our platform monitors institutional order flow across thousands of US-listed tickers in real time.
-We watch dark pool prints (block trades executed off public exchanges), unusual options activity (large or out-of-pattern options orders), and after-hours block trades — the activity that almost never shows up on a retail broker app.
+We watch hidden exchange orders (block trades executed off public exchanges), disguised orders (large or out-of-pattern options orders), and after-hours block trades, the activity that almost never shows up on a retail broker app.

 The signal we're after: a big institutional buyer or seller establishing a position the rest of the market hasn't noticed yet.